-We worked with our partner Art Studio Demetz in Italy on this custom carved-wood representation of the coat of arms for Bishop James F. Checchio of the Diocese of Metuchen, New Jersey.
+We worked with our partner Art Studio Demetz in Italy on this religious wood carving.
+It’s a represention of the coat of arms for Bishop James F. Checchio of the Diocese of Metuchen, New Jersey.

 Ecclesiastical heraldry, as it’s known, began in medieval Europe “as a system for identifying people and dioceses.
 It is most formalized within the Catholic Church, where most bishops, including the Pope, have a personal coat of arms.
 Clergy in Anglican, Lutheran, Eastern Catholic and Eastern Orthodox churches follow similar customs, as do institutions such as schools and dioceses.”